SciLifeLab/TIDDIT/README.md

 ==============
 Computes the coverge of different regions of the bam file
     FindTranslocations --cov [Mode] --bam inputfile

     options:
-            bin - compute the coverage within bins of a specified size across the entire genome, outputs a tab file of the format chromosome    start  stop coverage light - compute the coverage within bins of a specified size across the entire genome, outputs a tab file of the format chromosome  coverage
+    bin - compute the coverage within bins of a specified size across the entire genome , outputs a tab file of the formatchromosome    start  stop coverage

+            light - compute the coverage within bins of a specified size across the entire genome, outputs a tab file of the format chromosome  coverage

 The extract module
 ==================